infinum/android-buggy/README.md

 // Library logo (left wrap with title) //

-Android library for a simple resource (usually logs and debug data) exporting library that allows you to add, remove and process resources before the export.
+Android library for a simple resource (usually logs and debug data) exporting.
+It allows you to add, remove and process resources before the export.

 The project is organized in the following modules: